taurusilver7/typescript-api/README.md

 Stick to eith MVC architecture or a feature-based structure.
 For the latter, all the functions regarding a feature are stacked in a directory. src/api/todo directory

 Create a route & data model for the todo, and write a test case for the expected output from the todo routes.
 Create the routes & their corresponding handler function before writing their test cases.
 With each route defined, their corresponding test cases complicates.

+Setup the database in the src directory.
+Create a mongo client instance for the database using the connection string from the env variable.